lrotermund/blog/content/posts/defered-code-execution.md

 tags: ["golang", "php", "c", "rust", "development"]
 date: 2023-10-26T12:40:09+02:00
 images: ["/assets/pexels-pixabay-277458.webp"]
+image_alt: |
+    Greyscale photography of several clocks on posts in front of a forest.
+description: |
-description: "Go's defer keyword was a game changer.
-Let's see if we can implement it in other languages like PHP, C and Rust as well!"
+    Go's defer keyword was a game changer.
+Let's see if we can implement it in other languages like PHP, C and Rust as well!
+summary: |
-summary: "Make your code more readable with Golang's defer keyword in PHP, C and Rust.
+    Make your code more readable with Golang's defer keyword in PHP, C and Rust.
 Learn how to implement it easily and efficiently.
-Start improving your code today!"
+Start improving your code today!
 toc: false
 draft: false
 ---